thlorenz/exorcist/README.md

 ```
 exorcist <mapfile> <exorcist-options>

-  Externalizes the source map of a file that is streamed into it by pointing it's source map url to the <mapfile>.
+  Externalizes the source map of a file that is streamed into it by pointing its source map url to the <mapfile>.
   The original source map is written to the <mapfile> as json.

 OPTIONS: